-Murray River irrigation areas
+River Murray irrigation areas

 Where irrigation water in excess of plant requirements has been applied, perched water tables develop.
 Rising to the level of tree roots, these cause the death of orchards from salination and water-logging.
 Most orchards and vineyards are now drained by plastic and tile drainage systems, thus restoring their health and productivity.
 Several measures have been taken to reduce drainage water in excess of irrigation requirements.
 An investigation into the feasibility of replacing open channels with pipe in the remaining unrehabilitated Government irrigation areas has been undertaken, to provide irrigators with a reliable and flexible water supply.
 An Irrigated Crop Management Service has been initiated by the Department of Agriculture to assist irrigators to improve water use efficiency and productivity.
 Disposal of drainage water is achieved by pumping to basins on river flats where it is evaporated, or by discharge into the river when it is in flood-apart from those areas connected to the Noora Drainage Disposal Scheme, completed in 1984.
 In the same year, another salinity project, the Rufus River Groundwater Interception Scheme, was commissioned.
 This scheme involves intercepting saline seepage to Rufus River (which flows from Lake Victoria to the Murray) and pumping it to an evaporation basin east of Lake Victoria and outside the river valley.
-In September 1988, approval was obtained for the construction of the Woolpunda Ground water Intercaption Scheme which will significantly reduce the inflow of natural saline ground water in the reach between Overland Corner and Waikerie.
+Woolpunda Groundwater Intercaption Scheme which will significantly reduce the inflow of natural saline ground water in the reach between Overland Corner and Waikerie which is under construction.
 Studies are currently being made into the feasibility of further salinity mitigation schemes in the Waikerie area, near Loxton and in the Chowilla Creek area of the River Murray.